Models

 Metric Type Scale

-Sizes smaller than the base font size are calculated by subtracting the unit from the previous size.
-Since there are only a few sizes below the base, we can use this simplified model without reducing the progression step after a certain number of items:
+For sizes smaller than the base, we subtract the step unit from the previous size.
+Since there are only a few sizes below the base, we can use a simple arithmetic progression: